Frequently Asked Questions

 Where does the surplus food come from?

-We get our food from a variety of sources, including restaurants, grocery stores, urban farms, and other food businesses.
-It is simply overstock, but perfectly good to eat!
+We get our food from a variety of sources, including restaurants, grocery stores, urban farms and other food businesses.
+It is simply overstock, and perfectly good to eat!

 Shouldn't surplus food go to charities instead of being sold?